Skip to content

 entries

-A list of Entry classes for each reference to this term.
+A list of Entry objects representing each reference to this term.

 entry

-A instance of the Entry class describing the definition of this term.
+An instance of Entry describing the definition of this term.

 root

-A prefix to the current page that contains a relative link to the root directory.
+A prefix containing the relative path to the root directory.

 glossary